iamspd2/random/README.md

 # random
-Random codes written by me
+As the repository name suggests, this contains random codes written by me during my UG course in Computer Science.